-Among the emphasized topics are professionalism, ethical and legal standards, crisis intervention, multicultural growth, group therapy, couples therapy, brief therapy. working with specific disorders, job search, and professional identity issues.
-Guest presenters from within CAPS, from the campus community, and from the metropolitan area enrich the training experience.
+Among the emphasized topics are professionalism, ethical and legal standards, crisis intervention, multicultural growth, group therapy, couples therapy, brief therapy, working with specific disorders, job search, and professional identity issues.
+Guest presenters from within CAPS, from the campus community, and national webinars enrich the training experience.

 - Staff Meetings

 The agency has biweekly staff meetings.
 The meetings provide an opportunity for input regarding the operation of CAPS.
+Time is also allocated for other discussion topics.
 Occasionally, guests are invited to provide information to the staff.